- First Name

 - About Me

-As a public historian and preservation professional, Kathleen Conti is an experienced educator and consults on projects across the US.
+As a public historian and preservation professional, Kathleen Powers Conti is an experienced educator and consults on projects across the US.
 Proficient in Russian and Kazakh, her research spans across the Americas and the former Soviet Union, focusing on how to preserve and interpret places of “difficult heritage”—sites of trauma, contested history, or atrocities.
 Kathleen’s research has been supported by the U.S. Department of Education, the National Park Service, the Woodrow Wilson Center, the Association for Preservation Technology, the Society for Architectural Historians, Dumbarton Oaks, PEO International, and the Mellon Urban Initiative.
 In spring 2020, the Ford Foundation awarded her an honorable mention for her research, teaching, and commitment to advancing diversity in the academy.
 She’s published several book chapters, including one forthcoming in Space Unlocked, History Unfrozen: Revisiting the Past in Museums and Historic Sites.
 Kathleen is also an internationally awarded photographer, and her work has been featured by the World Health Organization.
+She completed her PhD at the University of Texas at Austin, and is an assistant professor of history at Florida State University.

-She is a doctoral candidate in Architecture and Historic Preservation at the University of Texas at Austin and also in History at the University of Wisconsin-Madison.
-She is currently writing her dissertation “‘Tell It Like It Was’: Race, Memory, and Historic Preservation in the American South.”
-Through an in-depth architectural and historical analysis of plantations and other historic sites, her dissertation interrogates how historic preservation, in both policy and practice, can be used to perpetuate racial inequality in public spaces.
+She is currently writing her first book project, “‘Tell It Like It Was’: Race, Memory, and Historic Preservation in the American South.”
+Through an in-depth architectural and historical analysis of plantations and other historic sites, her monograph interrogates how historic preservation, in both policy and practice, can be used to perpetuate racial inequality in public spaces.

 - Recent Publications